skhrapak/Grocery-Basket/README.md

 4. Content

-The repositoty contains Project Brief, Python script used to produce the final Report as well as the final rfeport itself.
+The repositoty contains Project Brief, Python script used to produce the final Report as well as the final report itself.